erred/w/src/blog/2019-06-14-minimalism.md

---- title
-minimalism
---- description
+---
-less is more is less
+description: less is more is less
+title: minimalism
---- main
+---
 ### mnmlsm

 The art of living with _less_